What are the legal frameworks?

 According to environmental information law, every person has free access to environmental information from bodies obliged to provide information.
 To this end, the federal and state governments have enacted regulations that implement the requirements of international law (“first pillar” of the Aarhus Convention) and the European Union’s Environmental Information Directive 2003/4/EC.
 A distinction must be made between the Environmental Information Act (UIG), which regulates access to environmental information at federal level, and the statutory provisions of the federal states on access to environmental information, which apply to agencies in the federal states that are obliged to provide information.
 The Federal Freedom of Information Act (IFG) applies to other official information held by federal authorities.

 Environmental information (see Section 2 III UIG and corresponding regulations in the environmental information laws of the federal states) includes both data on the condition of environmental elements such as air, atmosphere, water, soil, landscape and natural habitats (No. 1) and information on factors such as noise, energy, substances or radiation (No. 2) as well as measures or activities that affect the above-mentioned environmental elements or factors or aim to protect the environment (No. 3).
-According to Section 3 I UIG, “bodies required to provide information”, i.e. all public administration bodies specified in Section 2(1), not just the “environmental authorities” (cf. Section 2 I UIG), must grant access to environmental information.
+According to Section 3(1) of the Environmental Information Act (UIG), all public authorities as well as certain private authorities, in so far as they perform public tasks or public services, are obliged to provide access to environmental information.
+Anyone wishing to receive environmental information can submit an application to the competent authority in accordance with Section 4 of the UIG.
+The request should specify the information to which the request relates.
+Fees may apply for processing.

 The right to access information may be restricted in order to protect certain interests that are exhaustively listed in the UIG (Sections 8, 9 UIG).
 Among other things, these include the protection of personal data, copyrights or trade and business secrets.
 An appeal may be lodged against the rejection of a request for access to information.7